Chapter 5: Market and Investor Analysis

 Timing of Debt Repayments

 When we covered compounding in Chapter 2 we assumed that each period was compounded yearly.
-However, it is important to note that for debt financing interest may be compounded daily, monthly quarterly or yearly depending on the terms agreed to by the bank.
+However, it is important to note that for debt financing interest may be compounded daily, monthly, quarterly, or yearly depending on the terms agreed to by the bank.
 Based on this, adjustments may need to be made to the interest rates used to ensure that the interest rate appropriately reflects the timing of benefits and costs.

 Effective Annual Interest Rates

 Some loans have a monthly rate and need to be converted to annual rates.
 To do this we can calculate the effective annual interest rate, and subsequently use the effective annual interest rate in the analysis.
 To calculate the effective annual interest rate, we use the following formula:

 = interest rate